 TEAS from ATI Nursing Education

 - Entrance exam for ADN and VN Programs at Hill College.
+A student ID will be required at time of testing.
 Non-Hill College students will be charged a $20 proctor fee

 - Prospective student will go to atitesting.com to register, pay for and schedule their exam

 - THEA ibt tests are given by appointment only at both the Hill County and Johnson County testing centers.

 - An administration fee of $10.00 will be made to Hill College

 - The cost of the test is $29.00 and will be paid for by credit card online at www.thea.nesinc.com Click on Registration Checklist

 - There is a 14 day waiting period between THEA ibt retakes

 - The test is 4 hours in length and consists of 3 parts: Reading, Writing, and Math

 - Scoring is immediate